 At the Senior – level, with an experience of more than 10+ years in serving within the in-flights department of the airlines, few crew members can get ground office duties or get posted at head offices as Flight Services Manager and later on get promoted to Director-Cabin Services or Director-In-flight Services, which is the head or senior most position.

-After a few years of service in a passenger airline, some crew members may also find opportunities with companies that serve privately owned aircrafts.
-Such companies recruit Cabin Crew/ Air Hostess to private aircrafts/ private jets.
-Generally, a minimum of 4-5 years working as Cabin Crew/ Air Hostess are required.
+After a few years of service in a passenger airline, some crew members may also find opportunities with companies that serve privately owned aircraft.
+Such companies recruit Cabin Crew/ Air hostesses to private aircraft/ private jets.
+Generally, a minimum of 4-5 years working as a Cabin Crew/ Air Hostess is required.

 Salary Structure of an Air Hostess

 If you work for a domestic airline, the starting salary might be as much as Rs.
 25,000 – 40,000 a month.
-It is advised that you gain work experience in your beginning of the career and then later on move to international airlines.
+It is advised that you gain work experience at the beginning of your career and then later on move to international airlines.

 Once you have gained 2-3 years of experience at hand, you can expect a salary of more than Rs.
 50,000 per month along with free accommodation and various other traveling benefits.